nicholasim/tru-bowl-tip-calculator/README.md

 - **Guest mode** is intentionally single-use: every time someone taps "Continue as Guest," any guest data left over from a previous session on that device is wiped first, so each session starts from a clean slate.
 - **Accounts** are Supabase Auth users under the hood, signed in with a hidden, derived email (`uid_<username>@trubowl.internal`) so the user only ever sees a username.
 A `profiles` table maps username → `auth.uid()`.
 Roster, pay period, tip, and hours data all live in Supabase tables, each scoped to its owner by Row-Level Security policies — one manager's data is never visible to another's queries, even if the app layer got it wrong.
+- **Cloud writes are tracked end-to-end**: every insert/update/delete is awaited and checked, with debounced writes for per-keystroke tip/hour edits and immediate writes for roster/period changes.
+The header's save-status indicator reflects that state, and resetting data, signing out, or deleting a period all wait for any in-flight writes to finish so nothing is left half-saved.
+- **Pay periods are capped at 31 days** — `createPayPeriod` rejects a range longer than that, and the "new pay period" form validates and disables submission before it ever gets there, so a stale or mistyped end date can't generate hundreds of day rows.
 - **Tip distribution** divides each day's total tips across the employees who worked, proportional to hours, using the largest-remainder method: whole cents are assigned first, then any leftover pennies go to the employees with the largest fractional remainder, so the distributed total always equals the entered total exactly.
 - **Summaries** are computed from every day in the period and rendered as a bar chart plus an employee × day breakdown; on phone-width screens that breakdown becomes one card per employee with a tap-to-expand daily detail list.